Money laundering & asset recovery

 Whether corrupt assets coming into the UK are being frozen and confiscated using civil forfeiture under the Proceeds of Crime Act.

-How new investigative tools such as Unexplained Wealth Orders and Account Freezing Orders are impacting on the ability of the UK to detect and freeze corrupt wealth.
+How tools such as Unexplained Wealth Orders and Account Freezing Orders are impacting on the ability of the UK to detect and freeze corrupt wealth.

 Whether the UK is effectively deterring individuals and institutions in the UK from being involved in high-end money laundering through enforcement of the Proceeds of Crime Act 2002 and Money Laundering Regulations 2017.